EricaSG/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 #### Interpretation

-The final linear regression model predicts that the features that could yield the better prices. * The selected features predicts 61% and 65% of the variance of the target price.The P-value indicates that all relationships aren't random and all feature coefficients reveal positive correlation.
+The final linear regression model predicts that the features that could yield the better prices. * The selected features predicts 61% and 65% of the variance of the target price.
+The P-value indicates that all relationships aren't random and all feature coefficients reveal positive correlation.
 With the nature of the data irrespective numerous of modeling it ranges the the R2 value between 55% to 65% .
-The data results can range low in R2 due to some additional factors like outliers,normalization, multicolinearity.
+The data results can range low in R2 due to some additional factors like outliers, normalization, multicolinearity.
-Train Mean Squared Error yielded 0.00229 where as Test Mean Squared Error yielded 0.002234 which was 0.00005 difference.
+The Train Mean Squared Error yielded 0.00229 where as the Test Mean Squared Error yielded 0.002234 which was 0.00005 difference.

 #### Y= -7.60*(price) + 1.07*(bedrooms) + 2.94*(bathrooms)+ 4.82*(sqft_living)+ 4.02*(grade)+ 5.54*(yr_built)+ 1.22*(floors)+6.18* (waterfront)